Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 We visited on a Tuesday afternoon and I was surprised to find so few people up there.
 We found the reason why when we went to enter the museum.
 It was closed, which was a great disappointment.
 We only had ourselves to blame, as we later found the opening times in a guidebook.

-Tip: When planning your tour itinerary check the days and times of opening for the places you plan to visit.
+Tip: When planning your tour itinerary check the days and times of opening for the places you want to visit.

 I think our assumption was based on the fact that this was a national memorial.
-We, therefore, assumed that the museum up here would be open most of the time.
+We assumed that the museum would be open most of the time.
 It was closed on Mondays and Tuesdays.
 On our list for a future visit to Prague is a visit to the museum and its rooftop cafe for the view.

 Fixing our gaze on the Zizkov Television Mast, we decided to cut our losses and, having checked it was open, we went off in search of another view.